acagastya/gatsby-test/src/posts/Period Rants/Period Rants.md

 But none of these three is as bad as this phrase in Hindi: "मैं तुम्हारे बच्चे के माँ बनने वाली हूँ!"
 It is not related to the menstrual cycle, but hear me out.
 It translates to "I will be becoming the mother of your kid!"
 Hindi TV soaps and movies feature this sentence when a female tells the male she is pregnant.
 She could simply say "मैं गर्भवती हूँ", but no; they got to say some confusing shit.
 You may argue the former translation is not accurate and it should be "I am going to be your child's mother".

 "So what?"
 I ask.
 So fucking what?
 That sentence is still incorrect.
 To begin with, in that scenario, pregnancy is in the present continuous tense.
 You _are_ the host of the future child.
 The female is not undergoing metamorphosis like a caterpillar who is transforming into a butterfly, which it is implied in the original sentence.
 Though the pregnant lady's body structure in the uterus is drastically changing.
 And even if she was undergoing metamorphosis, the child is not born yet to truthify this claim.
 The female is incubating the baby, or fœtus depending on the stage of pregnancy.
 You are not about to, on becoming a mother of someone else's child.
 You are pregnant with a baby.
-The zygote is turning to embryo, then fœtus, which will turn into a baby.<br>Please do not utter random set of words that are logically inconsistent or ambiguous.
+The zygote is turning to embryo, then fœtus, which will turn into a baby.<br/>Please do not utter random set of words that are logically inconsistent or ambiguous.

 If a person is hearing "I lost my period", they would not go check if there are enough sanitary pads.
 As someone who has lost their appetite would not check if there is food in the fridge, and they might go see a doctor.

 Speak clearly.
 And not gibbrish.
 What you say should make sense.

 <u>**Suggestion for everyone:**</u> go speak to someone who knows about menstruation.
 It is important to learn about reproductive health even if you can't menstruate.

+The HTML specification
+is maintained by the W3C.

+*[HTML]: Hyper Text Markup Language
+*[W3C]:  World Wide Web Consortium

 ---